 We are not generating adequate revenues from our operations to fully implement our business plan as set forth herein.
 As a result, our future success will depend on the future availability of financing, among other things.
 Such financing will be required to enable us to implement our drug development program and further develop our science-based nutritional supplements operations.
-We estimate that we will require approximately \$10 million (approximately \$9 million for our proprietary drug development projects and \$1 million for our science-based nutritional supplements operations) (including funds from this offering) to implement our business plan over the next approximately 18 months and there are no assurances that we will be able to raise this capital, including funds from this financing.
+We estimate that we will require approximately \$20 million (approximately \$18 million for our proprietary drug development projects and \$2 million for our science-based nutritional supplements operations) (including funds from this offering) to fully implement our business plan in the future and there are no assurances that we will be able to raise this capital, including funds from this financing.
 Our inability to obtain sufficient funds from external sources when needed will have a material adverse effect on our plan of operation, results of operations and financial condition.